PerfectBlue-ly/PKUnicorn/README.md

 PKUnicorn
 =====================
 # Introduction
-PKunicorn helps you to allocate your investment strategy in stock market.
+PKunicorn helps you allocate your investment strategy in stock market.
 This tool will give you some statistical information, and tell you which stock you are supporsed to choose with different investment strategies!
 Now we plan to initially use two investment strategies.
-One is **CAPM approach**, the other is **Coupla Based-Pairs Trading Approach**.
+One is **CAPM Approach**, the other is **Coupla Based-Pairs Trading Approach**.
 And we are going to add more strategies!
 # Investment Strategy
 ## [CAPM Approach](https://www.quantconnect.com/tutorials/strategy-library/capm-alpha-ranking-strategy-on-dow-30-companies#CAPM-Alpha-Ranking-Strategy-on-Dow-30-Companies-Algorithm)
 The capital asset pricing model (**CAPM**) describes the relationship between systematic risk and expected return for assets, typically stocks.
 The formula for calculating the expected return of an asset given its risk is as follows: